-What are the Must Dos for Mid Year Planning?
-This is a great time to make a game plan and use your time wisely to improve on your classroom, tackle that endless to do list without students in the classroom, and to make your classroom function and flow like never before.
-Lets tackle the Must Dos for Mid Year Planning.
+What are the Must Dos for Mid-Year Planning?
+This is a great time to make a game plan and use your time wisely to improve your classroom, tackle that endless to-do list without students in the classroom, and make your classroom function and flow like never before.
+Let’s tackle the Must Dos for Mid-Year Planning.

 Must Do #1- Make a Plan and a List

 Take a few minutes to make a list of the things you have to get done.
 This will most likely include entering grades, finishing required paperwork, organizing portfolios, and so on.
-Make sure you write down required meetings.
-I have found that after attending meetings, my to do lists grows.
+Make sure you write down the required meetings.
+I have found that after attending meetings, my to-do lists grow.
 Keep in mind that as you cross things off your list, you will also be adding to your list.
 Next, add things you need to get done for your classroom.
-This maybe things like cleaning off your desk or sorting through a center activity.
+This may be things like cleaning off your desk or sorting through a center activity.
 Check over your list again to make sure you remember what you need to do.

-I always write my list on my white board in my class so I can cross off and add to it easily.
+I always write my list on my whiteboard in my class so I can cross it off and add to it easily.
 I also usually have stacks of things to sort and work on laying on the tables in my classroom.
-This simple allows me to see the workload I am dealing with so I can tackle the needed items.
+This simply allows me to see the workload I am dealing with so I can tackle the needed items.
 I am a believer that sometimes things look worse before they can look better.